devetry/cpp-exercises/04-linked-list/README.md

 Change our raw `Node*` to shared pointers (`shared_ptr<Node>`).
 You should be able to delete the destructors for both `Node` and `IntList`, and valgrind will still report no memory leaks.

 ### Where to go from here?

+- Make an iterator class so we can use std::find and other algorithms
+- Convert to a template class so we can store other types of items (not just ints)